This post is authored by Joel Don, ISA's community manager and a social media marketing & PR consultant.

 Before I jump into some of the tools and strategies that I use for ISA’s social media channels, I want to address concerns that automation might seem to mechanize the process and remove the human component from social engagement.
 The concerns might be valid if you use automation simply as a way to broadcast one-way messages, i.e. post content blind and fail to interact with the community response.
 There are actually situations where you will absolutely want to skip the tools and use the “native” social network sites for posting content or updates.
 Native posting may give access to certain capabilities unavailable to third-party automation tools, and in certain situations tools do not post properly and can actually harm your brand.
 I’ll discuss a few of those social automation exceptions later or you can click here now to read some important exceptions to social automation.

 For posting and scheduling content, Facebook has built-in scheduling for business pages.
 Twitter doesn’t.
 Neither does LinkedIn (groups or pages).
 Google Plus, Instagram and Pinterest?
 Nope.
 Why do you want to schedule posts?
 Post too much and all at once and your feeds might look like a spam flood.
 Scheduling gives you control, especially if you need to post globally to accommodate other time zones or want to post at optimal times.
-If you are looking for the best time to schedule posts, check out the tips I presented in this ISA blog post.
 Social automation scheduling is like attaching a valve and a digital flowmeter to your content pipeline, and the operative analog concept is to achieve an optimal rate of flow over time to realize the maximum marketing benefit.

 Automation saves time, scales for growth